littlehorse-enterprises/littlehorse/docs/docs/08-api.md

 ### Message `WfSpec` {#wfspec}

-A `WfSpec`` defines the logic for a worfklow in LittleHorse.
+A `WfSpec` defines the logic for a workflow in LittleHorse.
 It is a metadata object and is a blueprint for a `WfRun` execution.